Reception - Fountains & Fitzwilliam

 physical development

-Children will continue to develop their small motor skills so that they can use a range of tools competently, safely and confidently e.g. pencils for drawing and writing, paintbrushes, scissors, knives, forks and spoons.
+They will develop their small motor skills so that they can use a range of tools competently, safely and confidently.
+There will be a particular focus on handwriting where children will practise forming letters accurately each day.

 Personal, Social and Emotional Development